Training Invitation Letter and Instructions

 - Any prescribing medical professional who obtains an HCS account is automatically given "Director" and "HCS Coordinator" roles.

 - The HCS Coordinator role is authorized to manage the medical practice user accounts on the HCS and be the principal point of contact concerning HCS access.
-The Coordinator will be given access to the online request forms for obtaining additional user accounts for other staff, which include non-medical office staff.
-This can be done through the Health Commerce web site by logging on to: https://commerce.health.state.ny.us/
+The Coordinator will be given access to approve user account requests for other staff, which include non-medical office staff.
+This can be done by following Step B located here: https://apps.health.ny.gov/pub/ctrldocs/paperless_edoc2.pdf

 - The prescribing medical professional may delegate the Coordinator role to one or more medical or non-medical staff members.
 It is recommended that an office designate at least two staff as Coordinators.
 Every HCS Coordinator must have an active HCS account.
 This can be done through the Health Commerce web site by logging on: https://commerce.health.state.ny.us/ and accessing Coord Account Tools- HCS and requesting a "Coordinator" account.